Yam25/Simple_projects/README.md

-# jdbc_project
+# Simple Projects
-This is a simple jdbc based crud console application.
+This is a simple projects developed using hibernate, jdbc, servlets and spring mvc.